seatgeek/soulmate/README.markdown

 The `/search` method supports multiple `types` as well as an optional `limit`.
 For example: `http://localhost:5678/search?types[]=event&types[]=venue&types[]=performer&limit=3&term=yank`.
 You can also add the `callback` parameter to enable JSONP output.

+### Mounting soulmate into a rails app

+If you are integrating Soulmate into a rails app, an alternative to launching a separate 'soulmate-web' server is to mount the sinatra app inside of rails:

+Add this to your routes.rb:

+    mount Soulmate::Server, :at => "/sm"

+Add this to gemfile:

+    gem 'rack-contrib'
+    gem 'soulmate', :require => 'soulmate/server'

+Then you can query soulmate at the /sm url, for example: "http://localhost:3000/sm/search?types[]=venues&limit=6&term=kitten"

 Contributing to soulmate
 ------------------------